Health, Profitability, Equity

 Cover Crops – We use several different cover crops, depending on our goals for each vineyard block.
 These include soil-building legume and grass mixes that add just enough nitrogen and organic matter to keep the vines healthy; plantings increase beneficial insects and build the habitat for pests to mitigate canopy spraying later in the season, thus reducing overall pesticide use; clovers and sweet pea for erosion control; and deep-rooted perennial grasses like wheat and rye to control vigor in excessively fertile soils.

-Pest Management – We like to use a systematic approach to pests and diseases that combines a wide array of farming practices with careful monitoring of pests and their natural enemies to prevent crop damage.
+Pest Management –We like to use a systematic approach to pests and diseases that combines a wide array of farming practices with careful monitoring of pests and their natural enemies to prevent crop damage.
 An important overall goal of pest management is to reduce or eliminate pesticide use of both organic and synthetic chemicals.
 Also, Destiny Ridge Vineyard is an extremely windy site, which gives us great air flow.
-This air flow along with proper canopy management allows for minimal mildew and disease pressure.
+The air flow along with proper canopy management allows for minimal mildew and diseases pressure.

 Insects – Instead of spraying to control vine-damaging spider mites, we use beneficial insects to reduce mite populations to non-significant levels.
 Careful monitoring of the mites—along with inundating releases of the pest’s natural enemies—means we don’t have to spray.